sitamgithub-MSIT/tangoflux-litserve/README.md

 ## Usage

 The project can be used to serve the TangoFlux text-to-audio model using LitServe.
+It particularly allows you to input a text prompt and duration to generate an audio file, suggesting potential use cases in the audio generation domain, such as generating sound for videos, audiobooks, entertainment, and more.

 ## Contributing